adam-horton/TripAdvisor_Analysis/README.md

 ### Scrape_Data

 #### scrapeData
 The scrapeData function is used to scrape reviews off of the TripAdvisor website and store the data in an Excel Spreadsheet.
-All TripAdvisor links follow the standard form "https://tripadvisor.com/<Something>-or<number>-<Comapany>".
+All TripAdvisor links follow the standard form "https://tripadvisor.com\<Something\>-or\<number\>-\<Comapany\>".

 ##### Parameters
-* linkFront is a string including the beginning of the link up until the "or"
+* linkFront is a string including the beginning of the link including the "or"
-* linkBack is a string including the end of the review including "-<Company>"
+* linkBack is a string including the end of the review including "-\<Company\>"
 * rangeLow is an int corresponding to the first review that you want begin to scrape (must be a multiple of 5 and at least 5)
 * rangeHigh is an int corresponding to the last review that you want to scrape (must be a multiple of 5 and at least 5)
-* name is the name of your excel file
+* name is the name of the Excel file that is created

-Should the driver fail during the scraping process, the review data will be automatically saved to an excel file and the process will be terminated
+Should the driver fail during the scraping process, the review data will be automatically saved to an Excel file and the process will be terminated

 #### concatenate
 The concatenate function merges two review data spreadsheets (Useful if scraping process terminated prematurely).